crondinini/smart-cycle-workout/README.md

 The application is built with Next.js.
 It has an UI interface that communicates with a single HTTP POST endpoint to generate the workout.
 The workout generated is a JSON object that is then displayed in the UI.

-The HTTP POST endpoint uses the Anthropic SDK with a custom tool for fetching exercises from RapidDB.
+The HTTP POST endpoint uses the Anthropic SDK with a custom tool for fetching exercises.
 I chose to use the Anthropic SDK instead of Vercel AI SDK because I wanted to understand the inner workins better and I didn't want to just abstract it away to another tool.
+For the fetching of exercises, initially I went API calls to RapidDB, but it was limiting in the combination of exercises I could fetch.
+So I explored loading the exercises from a JSON file into an in-memory database to be able to fetch any combination of exercises.

-The lib/ folder contains the code related to the Anthropic SDK calls, including the System Prompt, the Tools schema and the wip RapidDB fetching function.
+The lib/ folder contains the code related to the Anthropic SDK calls, including the System Prompt, the Tools schema and the exercise fetching function.
 Zod schemas are used in a couple of places, but not in all of the ones I'd like to be using it.

 ## Challenges